Creative Sparks Grants Program Guidelines

-All applications must demonstrate excellence and articulate the artistic, cultural, social and/or economic impact of the proposed outcomes.
+All applications will be assessed on set criteria and must demonstrate the artistic, cultural, social and/or economic impact of their proposed activity or project and their outcomes.

-The following conditions apply for applications to be eligible for funding through the Creative Sparks Grants Program.
+The following conditions apply for applications to be eligible for funding through the Program.

 - Applicants must be 17 years of age or over at the time of submitting an application.

-- Applicants under 18 years of age must have their application co-signed by their legal guardian, confirming they will take responsibility for managing any funding that may be offered to the applicant.
+- Applicants who are 17 years of age must have their application co‑signed by their legal guardian, confirming they will take responsibility for managing any funding that may be offered to the applicant.

 - be permanent residents or Australian citizens

-- The grant activity and/or outcome must operate within the Brisbane LGA or be able to demonstrate that the project will directly benefit residents of Brisbane.
+- The grant activity and/or outcome must occur within the Brisbane LGA or be able to demonstrate benefit to residents of Brisbane.